rathena/rathena/doc/script_commands.md

 ------
 Inside the string you may put color codes, which will alter the color of the text printed after them.
 The color codes are all '**\<R\>****\<G\>****\<B\>**' and contain three hexadecimal numbers representing colors as if they were HTML colors;

 - ^FF0000 is bright red
 - ^00FF00 is bright green
 - ^0000FF is bright blue
 - ^000000 is black.

-^FF00FF is a pure magenta, but it's also a color that is considered transparent whenever the client is drawing windows on screen, so printing text in that color will have kind of a weird effect.
+<span style="background-color:#FF00FF; color:black"> ^FF00FF</span> is a pure magenta, but it's also a color that is considered transparent
+whenever the client is drawing windows on screen, so printing text in that color will have kind of a weird effect.
 Once you've set a text's color to something, you have to set it back to black unless you want all the rest of the text be in